coffeymug/ataddons/index.md

 Snowfall Key Press | Immediate spell activation, can shave off 20ms or more.
 You have to add all the keys of your keyboard to the list of its keydown spells or this addon won't work properly.
 Sound Alerter | A very different type of addon.
 It announces important spells by name as soon as they are casted.
 Speedy Actions | Activates spells when you press down a key instead of releasing it.
 Spell Alerter | Paladin's Divine Shield or offensive buffs like Bloodlust can be displayed with this addon.
-It can also let you know when you are being Mana Burned or if a mage has used Presence of Mind.
+It can also let you know when you are being Mana Burned or if a Mage has used Presence of Mind.
 Talented | Great for character cloning.
-It allows you to save templates of talent specs and apply them with one click.
+It allows you to save templates of talent specs and instantly apply them.
 Use with Action Bar Saver.
 Tekticles | Allows you to change the font of everything in the UI.
 Tell Me When | Lets you know when certain abilities are ready.
 Tidy Plates + Clean Plates | Allows for the targetting of Tremor Totems.
 Can be configured for all totems with many different indicators.
-Vuhdo Healing Frames | Offers a lot of options and good visual cues.
+Vuhdo | Very similar to Grid and HealBot.
+Vuhdo provides a lot of options and good visual cues.
 Wow Instant Messenger | Whispers are displayed as a chat window.

 Also included is Xperl and Pitbull Unit Frames.